vboyev-MSFT/defender-docs/defender-endpoint/troubleshoot-service-startup-problems.md

 :::image type="content" source="media/virus-threat-protection-2.png" alt-text="Screenshot of threat service has stopped.":::

 In the following screenshot, you can see the message: **Unexpected error.
 Sorry, we ran into a problem.
-Please try again.** <br> Click **Close**.
+Please try again.** <br> Select **Close**.

 :::image type="content" source="media/unexpected-error.png" alt-text="Screenshot of unexpected error." lightbox="media/unexpected-error.png":::

 ## Events

-You may see the following events in the *Windows Defender – Operational* event log:
+You might see the following events in the *Windows Defender – Operational* event log:

 ### Event 5007